Apple says coronavirus will keep it from meeting revenue expectations

 Apple's iPhone manufacturing sites are outside Hubei province, and although they have reopened, "they are ramping up more slowly than we had anticipated," the company said.

-Apple announced on Jan.
-28 that it expected revenue of between $63 billion and $67 billion for its fiscal 2020 second quarter.
+Apple announced Jan.
+28 that it expected revenue of $63 billion to $67 billion for its fiscal 2020 second quarter.

-The company's statement Monday did not include new expected revenue numbers, but it said more information would be released during its next earnings call in April.
+The company's statement Monday did not include new expected revenue numbers.
+It said more information would be released during its next earnings call in April.

 "This disruption to our business is only temporary," Apple said.
 "Our first priority — now and always — is the health and safety of our employees, supply chain partners, customers and the communities in which we operate."